-The FCA may ask for additional information, if there's something about you or your AIF that means that you could contribute to or exacerbate a systemic risk.
-We anticipate that this will rarely happen to "small" AIFMs;

-- 3. Tell the FCA if the aggregate value of your assets under management (AUM) exceeds the relevant threshold (€500m or €100m).
-If it does, you may also have to file a more detailed registration notice, and be required to comply with more of the AIFMD's reporting rules, after that; and - 4.
+- a.
+The reports are submitted online using FSMA's web-based "FIMIS" platform. - b.
+You'll have to give the names of two people who will take responsibility for the reports; and they will need a certificate from an accredited third-party in Belgium; and - c.
+FSMA may ask for additional information, if there's something about you or your AIF that means that you could contribute to or exacerbate a systemic risk.
+We anticipate that this will rarely happen to "small" AIFMs; - 2.
+Tell FSMA if the aggregate value of your assets under management (AUM) exceeds the relevant threshold (€500m or €100m).
+If it does, you may also have to file a more detailed registration notice, and be required to comply with more of the AIFMD's reporting rules, after that; and - 3.
 Er, that's it.